amiquilini/SalesWebMVC/README.md

 - In this application, it is possible to register/modify new departments, sellers and sales.
 - Also, it is possible to search for sales registered in a given time.
 - DB connection was made with MySQL.

+> Ps.
+The project proposed in the course did not cover registration of new sales, which were added as an extra feature.
+Also, a customized Home Page will still be implemented.